-Do you recall as a kid waiting until the last minute to finish your homework?
-As adults, it’s not about waiting, more about not having a minute to spare.
-Rush, rush, rush.
+Do you recall waiting until the last minute to finish your homework as a kid?
+As adults, it’s not about waiting but more about not having a minute to spare—rush, rush, rush.
 You know the drill.

-Last on the list is my own garden.
-When I do make the time it brings joy, but frustration too as I focus on the things that could be better if I only could keep up.
-I’ll bet you know that drill too.
-It seems most of us are equipped with a not good enough button.
+Last on the list is my garden.
+When I make the time, it brings joy but frustration, too, as I focus on what could be better if I only could keep up.
+I’ll bet you know that drill as well.
+It seems most of us are equipped with a not-good enough button.

-This week I delivered a presentation to Morristown Airport who graciously asked for help with their beautification program.
-The industrial characteristics of the site and requirements for low maintenance felt overwhelming.
+This week I delivered a presentation to Morristown Airport.
+What an honor to be invited to help with their beautification program.
+The site’s industrial characteristics and low maintenance requirements felt overwhelming.
 How do you make a massive facility of macadam, runways, buildings, chain link fences, heat, and drying winds beautiful with little effort?
-Then of course there’s the dilemma of deer.
+Then, of course, there’s the dilemma of deer.

 To the rescue comes a colleague with a depth of plant knowledge and a gift of combining them beyond the ordinary.
-(My modest mentor and friend would blush if I mention her name.)
-I shared the assignment and she willingly slogged in the heat to help take measurements while we brainstormed ideas.
-A few days before the ‘homework’ was due, we met again and pow wowed over the challenges of the site which requires large-scale consecutive plantings to connect each area with a consistent style.
+(My modest mentor and friend Marty always blushes when I mention her name.)
+I shared the assignment, and she willingly slogged in the heat to help take measurements while we brainstormed ideas.
+A few days before the ‘homework’ was due, we met again and pow-wowed over the site’s challenges, which require large-scale consecutive plantings to connect each area with a consistent style.
 My colleague came up with the most luminous idea.
 A green & white color theme will be fresh and visually cooling; the white blooms and foliage will glow at dusk and dawn.

 At 5 AM, the light barely breaking, I rose to put the finishing touches on the presentation and glanced outside.
-In my garden the Shasta daisies glowed in their glory.
-Next to them, the husky leaves of oak leaf hydrangea and the fine elegance of variegated silver grass.
-I marveled at the vignette of perfect plants companions and in that moment, my garden spoke to me.
+In my garden, the Shasta daisies glowed in their glory.
+Next to them, the husky leaves of oak leaf hydrangea and the refined elegance of variegated silver grass.
+I marveled at the vignette of perfect plant companions; at that moment, my garden spoke to me.
 “I’m glorious enough.
 It’s not about being perfect.
 It’s about learning, growing, and serving others to help light up our world.”
-Thank you dear friend for sharing your glow.
+Thank you, dear friend, for sharing your glow.